sassoftware/viya4-ark/pre_install_report/README.md

 python3 viya-ark.py pre-install-report -h
 ```

-**Supported Ingress values:** The tool currently supports an nginx or openshift-ingress Ingress controller.
+**Supported Ingress values:** The tool currently supports an NGINX or openshift-ingress ingress controller.
-Other Ingress controllers are not evaluated.
-Select openshift-ingress with if you are deploying on Red Hat OpenShift.
+Other ingress controllers are not evaluated.
+Select openshift-ingress if you are deploying on Red Hat OpenShift.

 ### Hints
 **Note:**  The values for the Ingress Host and Port values are not required if you specify an ingress value
 of _openshift-ingress_.
-The Ingress Host and Port values must be specified for if you specify an ingress
+The Ingress Host and Port values must be specified if you specify an ingress
 value of _nginx_.

 The values for the Ingress Host and Ingress Port options can be determined with kubectl commands.

-The following section provides hints for a _nginx_ Ingress controller of Type LoadBalancer.
+The following section provides hints for a _nginx_ ingress controller of Type LoadBalancer.
-The following commands may need to be modified to suit your Ingress controller deployment.
+The following commands may need to be modified to suit your ingress controller deployment.

-You must specify the namespace where the Ingress controller is available as well as the Ingress controller name:
+You must specify the namespace where the ingress controller is available as well as the ingress controller name:

 ```
 kubectl -n <nginx-ingress-namespace> get svc <nginx-ingress-controller-name>